-IoT is used within many Supply Chain aspects nowadays.
+IoT is used within many supply chain aspects nowadays.
 Inventory management is a frequently used aspect.
-As soon as the quantity falls under an established number, a reorder can be automatically processed with the use of RFID in a virtual cloud.
-According to Wanganoo (2020), the structure of IoT is based on four layers.
-These are:
+As soon as the quantity falls under an established number, a reorder can be automatically processed using RFID in a virtual cloud.

 The main concept stimulates the idea of handling information in a decentralized way.
 Private blockchains and public blockchains alike can help improve supply chain returns process management.
-The information is supported by the collective, instead of by a single entity, improving its resilience and impact overall.
+The information is supported by the collective instead of by a single entity, improving its resilience and impact overall.